Munckenh/obsidian-dynamic-date/README.md

 # Dynamic Date

-A simple plugin for Obsidian that transforms date references in task lists into colored, dynamic, easy-to-read pills.
+A simple plugin for Obsidian that transforms date references in task lists into color-coded, easy-to-read pills.

+## Features

+- Converts date references in the format `📅 YYYY-MM-DD` (with optional time `HH:MM`) into dynamic pills
+- Works in both Reading mode and Live Preview mode
+- Color-coded pills based on date proximity (overdue, today, tomorrow, this week, future)
+- Customizable colors via settings

+## Usage

+Add dates in your task lists using the format:
+- `📅 2025-08-12` for dates
+- `📅 2025-08-12 14:30` for dates with time

+The plugin will automatically convert these into easy-to-read pills like "Today", "Tomorrow", "Monday 2 PM", etc.

 ## Releasing new releases